Oral sex is a great way to pleasure your partner, and here’s some tips on how to do it well

 Mix it up: Once you’ve figured out what she enjoys, try to establish a rhythm that works for you both.
 You can speed things up, or slow them down.
 Try working your tongue down from the clit to the vagina and back to the clit again.
 Some people like having a finger or two inside their vagina to stimulate their g-spot while being given oral, or having their anus played with.
 Make sure you ask before you start sticking fingers here and there.

 Take it slow: For people with vulvas it may take a while for them to orgasm.
-So take your time and explore what makes her scream.
+So take your time and explore what makes them scream.

 Tips For Giving Oral To Someone With A Penis